Deep Learning for Genomics: A Concise Overview

-By conceptual analogy of the fact that humans communicate through languages, biological organisms convey information within and between cells through information encoded in biological sequences.
-To understand this language of life, \cite{skipgram2015continuous} designed BioVec, an unsupervised data-driven feature representation method, which embeds each trigram of biological sequence in an 100-dimensional vector that characterizes biophysical and biochemical properties of sequences.
-BioVec was trained by a variant of MLP adapted from word2vec \citep{mikolov2013distributed,mikolov2013efficient}, a typical method in natural language processing. \cite{ng2017dna2vec} furhter utilized shallow two-layer neural networks to compute the representation of variable-length k-mers of DNA sequences that is consistent across different lengths.
-In contrast to representation by BioVec for individual kmers, \cite{seq2vec2016kimothi} based on doc2vec algorithm, an extension of word2vec, to proposed distributed representation of complete protein sequence, and successfully applied to protein classification following the settings of \cite{skipgram2015continuous}.
-These types of feature representation have potential to facilitate the work of genomics.
+By the conceptual analogy of the fact that humans communicate through languages, biological organisms convey information within and between cells through information encoded in biological sequences.
+To understand this language of life, \citet{skipgram2015continuous} designed BioVec, an unsupervised data-driven feature representation method, which embeds each trigram of biological sequence in a 100-dimensional vector that characterizes biophysical and biochemical properties of sequences.
+BioVec was trained by a variant of MLP adapted from word2vec \citep{mikolov2013distributed,mikolov2013efficient}, a typical method in natural language processing. \citet{ng2017dna2vec} further utilized shallow two-layer neural networks to compute the representation of variable-length k-mers of DNA sequences that is consistent across different lengths.
+In contrast to representation by BioVec for individual kmers, \citet{seq2vec2016kimothi} based on doc2vec algorithm, an extension of word2vec, to proposed distributed representation of complete protein sequence, and successfully applied to protein classification following the settings of \citet{skipgram2015continuous}. \hx{Another feature representation technique was proposed by \citet{Hao_Jing_Sun_2023} on cancer survival prediction from genetic sequences.
+The authors specifically represented the shared and unique features from DNA, mRNA and miRNA, and leveraged the consistent and complement information in these features to improve prediction accuracy.} These types of feature representation have the potential to facilitate the work of genomics.